UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ![box labels in folders on metal shelving](https://github.com/annewell/images/blob/main/Shelving_BoxLabelsresize.jpeg)

 Please note that existing labels for select shared AV boxes, such as "Videotape box", "Audiocassette box", etc, are stored in file folders located in Technical Services' sweatbox space (that transitional space between the main processing room and the stacks), illustrated above.
-Utilize the AV label templates listed above to create additional box title labels.
+Create and print additional box title labels as needed.

 ### Images of box types and labels

 Below are images of select AV boxes for all three AV boxing methods (Wilson AV box, SFC AV box, and legacy SFC box) for reference.
-And remember you can always consult with the Audiovisual Archivist or Technical Services processing archivist if you have any questions regarding boxing and labeling AV - we're here for you!

-**Images of select Wilson AV box titles and types:**
+**Wilson AV box titles and types:**

 ![videotape box on metal shelving](https://github.com/annewell/images/blob/main/Shelving_Videotapebox.JPEG)
 _Videotape box title on paige box with "space available" flag in the most recent box._